Linux CLI: The Commands I Use Every Day

 set -euo pipefail

-These flags have saved me from subtle, hard-to-debug failures so many times that I consider them mandatory.
-Some people add set -x too, which prints each command before it executes โ useful for debugging but too noisy for regular use.
+These flags have prevented subtle failures enough times that I consider them mandatory.
+If you're writing more involved automation, I shared some practical Python automation examples that handle the same defensive approach in a different language.
+Some people add set -x too โ prints each command before execution.
+Good for debugging, too noisy for regular use.

-I got tired of looking up tar flags. tar xzf? tar xjf? tar xJf?
-I can never remember which flag goes with which compression format.
-So I wrote a function:
+Tired of looking up tar flags. tar xzf? tar xjf? tar xJf?
+Can't remember which goes with which compression format.

 extract() {